wric/is-bolaget-closed/README.md

 - Sundays are always closed and are therefore not a deviation.
 - Stores always open at 10:00 and therefore opening time is not displayed.

+### License

+For this website, see the LICENSE file.

 ### Tech

 - [Next.js](https://nextjs.org/)